-- Students will demonstrate the ability to listen to others while singing by adjusting volume to balance within the ensemble at all dynamic levels. - Students will demonstrate the ability to adjust a developed and mature tone quality in all registers to blend within the ensemble AND section. - Students will demonstrate the ability to blend in mixed harmony in SSAA repertoire with additional divisi of parts when appropriate.
+- Students will demonstrate the ability to listen to others while singing by adjusting volume to balance within the ensemble ranging from piano to forte. - Students will demonstrate the ability to adjust tone quality in all registers to blend within the ensemble and section. - Students will demonstrate the ability to blend in mixed harmony in SSA and/or SSAA repertoire.